solecolasudinoi/Awesome-List-of-Emulators/README.md

 # Awesome-List-of-Emulators
-Being an obsessed, compulsive hoarder I decided to try and compile a list of all the emulators and simulators I could find, mostly for vintage hardware and products.
+Being an obsessed, compulsive hoarder I decided to try and compile a list of all the emulators and simulators I could find on the internet for ease of access.
+Be aware, these aren't the only machines that can be emulated.
+I haven't really included MAME because it would be kinda cheating haha, at the time of writing it has 38049 machines ready for use, working or not.
+Most, if not all of these machines can be found on MAME. https://www.mamedev.org/

 ***1930s/1950s:***